ultralytics/ultralytics/docs/usage/cfg.md

 keywords: YOLOv8, settings, hyperparameters, YOLO CLI commands, YOLO tasks, YOLO modes, Ultralytics documentation, model optimization, YOLOv8 training
 ---

 YOLO settings and hyperparameters play a critical role in the model's performance, speed, and accuracy.
 These settings and hyperparameters can affect the model's behavior at various stages of the model development process, including training, validation, and prediction.

-YOLOv8 'yolo' CLI commands use the following syntax:
+YOLOv8 `yolo` CLI commands use the following syntax:

 !!! example ""